max-Hawkins/AmgT/README.md

 ## Execution

-After the AmgT and test file are compiled, the executable files are in under the path `AmgT/AmgT_test/runnable_files/`.
+After the AmgT and test file are compiled, the executable files are under the path `AmgT/AmgT_test/runnable_files/`.

 Execute the following commands to use the AmgT:
 - Use the double-precision AmgT: `./AmgT_FP64 matrix_name.mtx`